anuragverma108/anuragverma108/README.md

 - **Project Admin of 'SwapReads' (GSSOC'24):**
   - Leading and managing the 'SwapReads' project in the GirlScript Summer of Code 2024.

+- **Mentor of METAVERSE Project at SSOC:**
+  - Guiding and mentoring participants in the METAVERSE project as part of the Summer of Code program.

 - **Hacktoberfest 2k23:**
   - Contributed to open source projects, embracing the spirit of collaborative coding.